A person can only be shit on for so long before they tire of cleaning up your excrement. Just saying….

 seeing, embracing and loving the good things in life

-Come along as I explore herbalism, gardening, & being a healthy mom!
+Come along as I explore herbalism, gardening & using plants as medicine!!!

 Where faith, family & farming meet.